LEDfan/Bachelorproef/bounds.md

  - standard deviation = 0

 In this test the whole population is infected.
 Since the r0 parameter is at the highest possible level this is expected.
-The bounds for this text are fixed at 600 0000.
+The bounds for this test are fixed at 600 000.

 ## Source code
  - [Data Gathering](assets/src/week2/mean.py)